Great Canadian Beer Fest is heading Cranbrook’s way - Cranbrook Daily Townsman

 Cranbrook Tourism and the City of Cranbrook’s Recreation and Culture Department have been working on the festival for almost a year.

-“We’ve had a few local hotels come on board too, offering some sip and stay packages — August 8 launching a prize giveaway,” Jahn Smith said.
+“We’ve had a few local hotels come on board too, offering some sip-and-stay packages,” Jahn Smith said.
 “The Prestige and the Baker have been active.
 The HeidOut and Encore Brewing have been quite involved as well.
 They’re getting an opportunity to be centre stage for this one too.”

-The City of Cranbrook and Cranbrook Tourism are expecting a lot of out of town visitors — with 2,500 tickets for the event.
+The City of Cranbrook and Cranbrook Tourism are expecting a lot of out-of-town visitors — with 2,500 tickets for the event.
 “We’re hoping a lot of locals will come out, but we’re definitely promoting it across B.C..”
-Jahn Smith said.
+Jahn Smith says.
 “We’re hoping people will make a trip to Cranbrook and come and stay for the weekend.
 That’s definitely a goal.”

 For more information go to cranbrookbeerfest.ca.